-This website is run by City College Norwich.
+This website is run by Paston College.
 We want as many people as possible to be able to use this website.
 For example, that means you should be able to:

 - Zoom in up to 300% without the text spilling off the screen on Chrome and Firefox

 - Navigate most of the website using just a keyboard

 - Navigate most of the website using speech recognition software